Marneus981/Project_Sisyphus/README.md

 Now, it is a numbers game, nothing less.
 You have AI systems vetoing your resume for not including the "self-starter" keyword, entry-level positions requiring 1-2 years of experience, online subscription-based services that "help" you with resume making (making as in hallucinating your job experience), and man let's not talk about ghosting and ghost jobs...

 Out of personal experience I can confirm with utmost confidence that such an environment will crush you emotionally and spiritually and still have the gall to tell you that you are the problem.
 I have come to dislike all the corporate applications, all the senseless complexity.

-That's why I am developing Sisyphus: A local LLM-powered application and tool suite to help you make the process of applying to your next job just a bit less dystopian.
+Say hello to Sisyphus!
+A local LLM-powered application and tool suite to help you make the process of applying to your next job just a bit less dystopian.

 ## What **IS** Sisyphus?
 And who was the real life inspiration behind this application's name?